 RNA has emerged as both a powerful research tool and a promising therapeutic agent.
 From personalized cancer vaccines to gene editing and protein replacement therapies, the potential of RNA-based science continues to expand rapidly.
 As with any biological molecule, however, the quality of your RNA matters, and understanding the impurities that can arise during synthesis is an important part of getting the most out of your work.

 When RNA is produced using in vitro transcription (IVT), the RNA polymerases generally do not generate a single product.
-While the majority of transcripts are full-length, the process simultaneously produces a range of unwanted species, what we collectively call as 'length' impurities.
-These impurities are often present in small percentages of the total RNA generated, and may not always be detected by standard analytical methods like chromatography.
-Yet in certain applications, they can be consequential.
-The 'sticky' nature of RNAs mean they readily interact with other nucleic acid species already present or generated during IVT, the root cause of why these impurities persist.
+While the majority of transcripts are full-length, the process also produces a range of unwanted species, what we collectively call as 'length' impurities.
+These impurities are often present as a small percentage of the total RNA generated, and may not even be detected by standard analytical methods like chromatography.
+Yet in certain applications, even small amounts of these impurities can be consequential.
+Because RNA molecules are inherently “sticky”, they readily interact with other nucleic acid species already present or being generated during IVT, which contributes to the persistence of these impurities.

 As shown in Figure 1, they include: